An annuity gives you a guaranteed income for life. You usually buy it when you retire using the money you’ve built up in your pension plan.

 The value of all funds can go down as well as up.
 This means all funds carry the risk that the value could drop below the value of the money originally invested.
 Typically, the more the value of an investment fund changes, the higher the potential for gains or losses.
 For every fund, there is a certain amount of risk involved.
 This is often known as risk/return, so understanding your attitude to risk/return is important.

-You need to remember that with both low and high risk investments, the value can move up and down and you may get back less than you put in.
+You need to remember that with both low and high risk investments, the value can move up and down and you may get back less than has been put in.